floooh/floooh.github.io/_posts/2021-12-17-cycle-stepped-z80.md

 The ```cpu->int_bits``` state is then checked in the overlapped clock cycle in the **_z80_fetch()** function.
-Technically this is one clock cycle too late, but since the interrupt state pin state has been stored in the invocation of the tick function, interrupt timing is correct nonetheless.
+Technically this is one clock cycle too late, but since the interrupt pin state has been stored in the invocation of the tick function, interrupt timing is correct nonetheless.

 The complete **_z80_fetch()** function looks like this: